njfamirm/satafti-blog/site/en/post/git-separate.md

 ---
-title: "Separating Commits in Git: A Guide to Streamlining Your Workflow"
+title: 'Separating Commits in Git: A Guide to Streamlining Your Workflow'
-coverAlt: "Separating Commits in Git: A Guide to Streamlining Your Workflow"
+coverAlt: 'Separating Commits in Git: A Guide to Streamlining Your Workflow'
 description: Explain git-separate for a better experience when using trunk-based deployment.
 keywords:
   - git